by Joseph Brennan

-Both the Housatonic and the Danbury and Norwalk depended on the New York, New Haven and Hartford Railroad at Bridgeport and Danbury for rail connections to other points, and the New Haven's management made the most of their position.
-The Housatonic did have a dock for water connections, and the D&N eventually built a dock at Norwalk too.
+Both the Housatonic and the Danbury and Norwalk depended on the New York, New Haven and Hartford Railroad at Bridgeport and Norwalk for rail connections to other points, and the New Haven Railroad's management made the most of their monopoly.
+The Housatonic did have a dock for water connections as an alternative, and the D&N eventually built a dock at Norwalk too.

 In the later 1860s two new railroad projects were proposed in the area.
 The New York, Housatonic and Northern Railroad was intended to provide the Housatonic Railroad with an alternate rail route to New York.
 The first section constructed was the only one opened, from Brookfield Junction on the Housatonic to Danbury, in late 1868.
 This much of the line was useful in its own right.

 For a few months the NYH&N ran into the D&N's Main Street station in Danbury, but in 1869 the company built a separate station a few blocks away at White Street, and removed the track connection to the D&N. From White Street station the line was intended to continue around the west side of Danbury to the Fair Grounds, and then southwest through Ridgebury and North Salem, and on to White Plains and Mount Vernon.
 Along this route the company acquired and graded 23 miles of line that was never used.
 The company was foreclosed in 1875 and all the unfinished line was sold off.
 Local historians and railfans report that some of the grade is still visible.